 Students are able to move from the CAPS curriculum to the British curriculum if they’ve completed an equivalent Level or Grade.
 CambriLearn’s expert education consultants are available to give you the best advice on how to transfer from one curriculum to another and how to map out your child’s ideal learning schedule.

-Is the International British Curriculum accepted by South African Universities?
+Is the Cambridge Curriculum accepted by South African Universities?

 Our International British Curriculum is recognised internationally (and that includes South Africa).
 Children who complete their British A Levels or AS Levels can apply to universities around the world.
 As with many university degrees, there may be a prerequisite to have completed certain subjects at High School level in order to qualify to register for a certain degree.
 We recommend having a professional subject or career choice assessment from our educational psychologist to ensure that your subject choices match your intended career pathway.